First Year Seminar

 Credits: 4

-FIRST YEAR SEMINAR: SEX AND POLITICS.
+FIRST YEAR SEMINAR: SEX AND SOCIAL CHANGE.
 From national debates concerning reproductive freedom to the viral outrage of #MeToo, the conjunction between “sex” and “politics” seems everywhere in the present to saturate social structures, cultural institutions, and the fabric of our everyday lives.
 But what exactly is political about sex?
 In this seminar, we will query how sex has been theorized and practiced by a range of intellectuals, activists, and artists invested in visions of social transformation.
 What, if anything, does one’s sex have to do with one’s politics?
 How do big political ideas about democracy, freedom, equality, and revolution articulate to seemingly personal and intimate matters like pleasure, desire, and the erotic?
 How do racism, capitalism, colonialism, patriarchy, and cisheteronormativity shape the meanings of sex and sexuality?
 Throughout, we will pay special attention to the way that various cultural workers have sought to imagine what justice might look (and feel) like when and where sex is concerned.
 Readings will likely include: Dennis Altman, Heather Berg, Andrea Long Chu, Angela Davis, Silvia Federici, Michel Foucault, Katherine Franke, Kay Gabriel, Jules Gill-Peterson, Saidiya Hartman, Audre Lorde, Catharine MacKinnon, José Esteban Muñoz, Beth Richie, and Monique Wittig, among others.

 College: Eugene Lang College Lib Arts (LC)